commonsense/divisi2/doc/tutorial_aspace.rst

 .. note::

-   Divisi2 has a special way of printing concept-feature matrices.
-The features are actually represented as tuples of a direction (`'left'` | `'right'`), the name of a relation, and the concept that is related.
+   Divisi2 has a special way of printing node-feature matrices.
+The features are actually represented as tuples of a direction (`'left'` | `'right'`), the name of a relation, and the node that is related.
 The direction distinguishes "baseball is a sport" from "sport is a baseball".
 When printed as labels, however, these tuples are abbreviated:
    `('right', 'IsA', 'sport')` looks like `IsA/sport`, and